Blog

 Nikiya Palombi

-Graphic design is the practice of composing and arranging the visual elements of a project.
+Graphic design is the art of creating and arranging visual elements to communicate a message effectively.

-Although the term “graphic design” has only been around since the 1920s, the art form itself has been an important part of visual communication for thousands of years.
-We can see early examples of graphic design in ancient manuscripts and even prehistoric cave paintings.
+While the term “graphic design” was coined in the 1920s, the art form itself has long been an essential part of visual communication.
+Early examples of graphic design can be seen in ancient manuscripts and even prehistoric cave paintings.

 Today, the graphic design industry spans many different disciplines and specializations.
-It's an exciting field that’s perpetually evolving, but its adaptive nature can make it a little confusing for a newcomer to understand exactly what graphic design is and what types of work professionals do.
+It's an exciting field that’s constantly evolving.
+Yet, its adaptive nature can make it hard to understand exactly what graphic design is and what types of work graphic designers do.

-Graphic design is the practice of composing and arranging the visual elements of a project.
+Graphic design is the art of composing visual elements — such as typography, images, colors, and shapes — to communicate information or convey a message effectively.
 Designing the layout of a magazine, creating a poster for a theatre performance, and designing packaging for a product are all examples of graphic design.

 In fact, almost everyone today practices some form of graphic design in their daily life — whether it’s adding text to an image for social media or color-coding a spreadsheet for work.
 Basically, if you’re creating visual content, you’re practicing some form of graphic design.